bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Registers
 ^^^^^^^^^

-Create a file /tmp/valkyrie, and add the string "lenneth" inside, using:
+Create a file /tmp/valkyrie, and add the string "lenneth", using:

 .. code-block:: text